itf/6s092/courses/IAP19/PS/PS09/content.md

     csq_name = "exp2"
 </question>

+Wumpus has implemented a dynamic array that he calls $ALO^{TM}$(allocate-less-often) which allocates $n/4$ additional spaces.
+We will run an analysis to ensure that his array actually achieves the amortized constant bound for insertions.

 <question expression>
-    csq_prompt = "Wumpus has implemented a dynamic array that he calls $ALO^{TM}$(allocate-less-often) which allocates $n/4$ additional memory.
-On average, how many insertions can $ALO$ perform for every new allocation of the array?" csq_show_check = True
+    csq_prompt = "How many insertions can $ALO$ perform in constant $O(1)$ time for every new allocation of the array?
+Assume that $n/4$ is an integer value, and that the final insertion also takes a constant amount of work (it is the last element that can be placed into the array).
+Give a specific value, ie $2$, $n/10$, not an asymptotic bound." csq_show_check = True
     csq_allow_check = True
     csq_allow_submit = True